 What is a Child Performance Licence?

-A Child Performance Licence is required if a child who is not over compulsory school age is due to participate in:
+A Child Performance Licence is required if a child who is not over compulsory school age is due to participate in a play or production.

-In order to obtain a Firework Licence, you will need to know:
+In order to obtain a Child Performance Licence, you will need to know:

 a public performance (such as TV, film, theatre or musical)